Permanent Mobility for Canadian Lawyers

 1. Reading Requirements:

-- Read The Law Society Rules of Manitoba, the Legal Profession Act and the Code of Professional Conduct which are found on The Law Society of Manitoba website in the Lawyer Regulations section.
+- Read The Law Society Rules of Manitoba, the Legal Profession Act, the Code of Professional Conduct and the Law Society of Manitoba Practice Directions and Practice Notices which are found on The Law Society of Manitoba website in the Lawyer Regulations section.
 Read the required materials carefully as you will have to certify in writing that you have read and understand them when you submit your Application for Admission on Transfer.

 2. Complete the Reading Requirement.